 Our curriculum emphasizes a deeper understanding of the statistical and mathematical theory behind the tools used in data projects than traditional business analytics programs.
 We welcome students who want to apply data science to the problems they are most passionate about, including (but of course not at all limited to) problems in business, government, public policy, biomedical science, journalism, and the humanities.

 Q: How is a Duke MIDS degree different from a degree in information systems?

 Our curriculum emphasizes modeling, analyzing, and interpreting data more than traditional information systems programs.
 This approach benefits students who want to work outside of business settings in addition to those who want to work in business settings.

-Q: Does the MIDS program have STEM accreditation?
+Q: Does the Master in Interdisciplinary Data Science (MIDS) program have STEM accreditation?

 Yes, Duke MIDS is a STEM-designated degree program, giving international students who meet certain requirements up to 36 months to gain work experience in the U.S. after degree completion.

 Q: How long will it take to complete the Masters program?

 No, we do not currently have an online program.

 Q: Is work experience required?